 How are Residents Selected?

 Residents are chosen by a national Selection Committee comprised of Windcall Alumni who are familiar with the challenges faced by movement organizers.
-The Committee will read your application and possibly contact one or more of your references to find out more about you and your work.
+The Committee will review all applications to place residents with our available residency openings.

 What does the Selection Committee look for in considering the applications?